dr-mushtaq/Academic-writing/Research Paper/METHODS.md

 **Example:** "Primary data was collected through structured online surveys distributed among 200 university professors.
 A random sampling technique ensured unbiased participant selection."
 ·
+## 4. Explain the Procedure
+Describe the step-by-step process of how the study was conducted:
+-  How participants were involved.
+-  Any materials or technologies used.
+-   nstructions given or tests conducted.
+-
+**Example**: "Participants were first provided with an orientation on the study's purpose, driven learning module."

 # Tense